bshapka/life/README.md

 * A Python 3 interpreter
 * A set of Python packages listed in requirements.txt

-The set of Python packages is not included in the repo to save space.
-To run this project after it has been cloned, these packages may need to be installed.
+These dependencies are not included in this repo to save space.
+To run this project after it has been cloned, these dependencies may need to be installed.

 This is a set of directions for installing these packages.
 Note that these directions assume a Python 3 interpreter exists and that it has been associated with the shell command `python3`.